mrzacsmith/nmco-meds/FOCUS.md

    - Highlighted sales promotions
    - Priority placement in search results
    - Available in monthly and annual billing options
+   - Standard tier covers 1-2 locations in a single state

+4. **Corporate Plans** ($$$)
+   - Available as Featured or Elite level
+   - Covers up to 25 locations in a single state
+   - Centralized management of all locations
+   - Bulk editing capabilities
+   - Enhanced analytics and reporting
+   - Priority customer support
+   - Available in monthly and annual billing options (with significant discount for annual)

 ### User Roles
 1. **Operator** (default)